aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 }
 ```

 We might want to create a `DodgeRam` class that implements **both** interfaces.
-To do so, include a comma-separated list of interfaces to implement after the `implements` keywords, like this:
+To do so, include a comma-separated list of interfaces to implement after the `implements` keyword, like this:

 ```java
 class DodgeRam implements Automobile, TowVehicle {